In Exercises 1–6, use a sign test to test the claim by doing the ... | Study Prep in Pearson+

 Independence Test

-The null hypothesis (H0) is a statement that there is no effect or no difference, serving as a default position in hypothesis testing.
-In this scenario, the null hypothesis posits that the herbal supplement has no effect on diastolic blood pressure, meaning any observed changes are due to random variation.
-The goal of the analysis is to determine whether to reject this hypothesis based on the evidence from the data.
+Hypothesis testing is a statistical procedure that evaluates two competing hypotheses: the null hypothesis (no effect or difference) and the alternative hypothesis (some effect or difference).
+In this scenario, the null hypothesis posits that the herbal supplement has no effect on diastolic blood pressure, while the alternative suggests that it does.
+The outcome of the sign test will help determine which hypothesis is supported by the data.

 Recommended video: